uswds/uswds-site/pages/documentation/migration-V3.md

 1. In a terminal window, navigate to your project root.
 2. Install USWDS 3.0 with `npm install @uswds/uswds --save-exact`
-3. Uninstall USWDS 2 with `npm uninstall uswds`
+3. Uninstall the old USWDS package with `npm uninstall uswds`

 ### 3. Update your Sass compiler settings and recompile CSS

 {:.border-top-2px.border-base-lighter.padding-top-1}
-USWDS 3.0 requires the use of [Load Paths](https://sass-lang.com/documentation/at-rules/use#load-paths) to compile properly.
+USWDS 3.0 requires the use of [Sass Load Paths](https://sass-lang.com/documentation/at-rules/use#load-paths) to compile properly.

 USWDS 3.0 load paths must include a path to the `@uswds/uswds/packages` directory, typically by updating an `IncludePaths` setting to include `node_modules/@uswds/uswds/packages`.

 Add this load path to your compiler settings, or update any old paths if your compiler already includes them.
 We have guidance for a few common compiler setups.